Verify Your Landlord Is Licensed

 DC Housing Code Standards

-District of Columbia laws require your landlord to provide apartments that are in a safe, habitable and livable condition.
-The landlord has a duty to make all repairs necessary to make buildings and apartments habitable.
-DC law also requires landlords to maintain buildings and apartments according to many established standards, including the Housing Code Standards.
+District of Columbia laws require landlords to provide dwellings that are in a safe, habitable and livable condition.
+The landlord has a duty to make all repairs necessary to make dwellings habitable.
+DC law also requires landlords to maintain dwellings in compliance with many established standards, including Housing Code standards.